aksiome/bookshelf/docs/index.md

 </div>

-## 🕵️ What is Bookshelf?
+## 🕵️ What's Bookshelf?

-Bookshelf (formerly known as Gunivers Libs) is a modular library datapack designed to simplify complex systems in Minecraft maps.
-It is ideal for mapmakers seeking easy-to-implement tools.
+Bookshelf is a library datapack for Minecraft.
+It's modular, so mapmakers can pick only the parts they need.
+This helps them create complex systems more easily.

 ::::{grid} 2